locationtech/geomesa/docs/user/cassandra/install.rst

 .. note::

-    You can configure environment variables and classpath settings in ``geomesa-cassandra_2.11-$VERSION/conf/geomesa-env.sh``.
+    You can configure environment variables and classpath settings in ``geomesa-cassandra_2.11-$VERSION/conf/*-env.sh``.

 .. note::

     ``geomesa-cassandra`` will read the ``$CASSANDRA_HOME`` and ``$HADOOP_HOME`` environment variables to load the appropriate JAR files for Cassandra and Hadoop.
-In addition, ``geomesa-cassandra`` will pull any additional jars from the ``$GEOMESA_EXTRA_CLASSPATHS`` environment variable into the class path.
+In addition, ``geomesa-cassandra`` will pull any additional JARs from the ``$GEOMESA_EXTRA_CLASSPATHS`` environment variable into the class path.
-    Use the ``geomesa classpath`` command in order to see what JARs are being used.
+    Use the ``geomesa-cassandra classpath`` command in order to see what JARs are being used.

-If you do not have a local Cassandra installation you will need to manually install the Cassandra JARs into the tools ``lib`` folder.
-To do this, use the scripts provided with the distribution:
+If you do not have a local Cassandra installation, the first time you run the tools it will prompt you to download the necessary JARs.
+You may also do this manually using the scripts provided with the distribution:

 .. code-block:: bash

-    $ bin/install-cassandra-jars.sh lib
+    $ ./bin/install-dependencies.sh

 Due to licensing restrictions, dependencies for shape file support must be separately installed.
-Do this with the following commands:
+Do this with the following command:

 .. code-block:: bash

-    $ bin/install-jai.sh
-    $ bin/install-jline.sh
+    $ ./bin/install-shapefile-support.sh

 Run ``geomesa-cassandra`` without arguments to confirm that the tools work.